 T$C is pleased to share another guest post!
 Guest posts have been pouring in lately and we love it.
-We love having a diverse set of articles on our website.
 It’s great to hear from so many different people with different perspectives.
 This article was written by Sheldon Brown, he has over 17 years in the mortgage industry.
 Buying your first home can be a very stressful hopefully this awesome guide helps!
 Enjoy – T$C

 Buying your first home is a mix of excitement and confusion, and in my 17 years as a mortgage broker, I’ve been asked them same questions by first-time homebuyers again and again.
 In order to eliminate some of the confusion, I’ve compiled by best tips and created an eight-step plan to follow when purchasing your first home.

 This page may contain affiliate links.
 Please read our disclosure for more information.

 Step 1 – Review Your Personal Finances

 Before you even start looking for homes or talking to mortgage brokers, you should review your personal finances.
 Being familiar with your own financial situation gives you a sense of control during the decision making process.
 Here are a few things to make sure you know: